 2. Robert Redford

 Will is an active member of the National Resources Defense Council, which works to protect wildlife and wild places and ensure a healthy environment for all life on Earth.
-For the comedic actor, love of the environment is no laughing matter: he was the first celebrity to drive the BMW Hydrogen 7, a 760Li luxury liner modified to run on hydrogen in addition to its normal gasoline diet, and to opt for an eco-friendly home.
+For the comedic actor, love of the environment is no laughing matter: he was the first celebrity to drive the BMW Hydrogen 7, a 760Li luxury car modified to run on hydrogen, and to opt for a fully eco-friendly home.
 And let’s not forget that his eco-comedy on TBS, “Earth to America!” has been an outrageous success.

 The ridiculously handsome Vampire Diaries star is as kind to the Earth as he is good looking.
 He launched the Ian Somerhalder Foundation over a decade ago with the aim of protecting animals and the planet–two causes which he firmly believes are tightly interconnected.

 The star also encourages young people to get involved in his Foundation.
 “Our youth have phenomenal ideas and solutions but some lack the life experience to make it happen.
 This is where they need the support and wisdom of longer-lived humans: adults.
 I’ve witnessed first hand what happens when a young girl’s ideas are supported by adults, and it’s remarkable,” he says.

 To see our interview with Ian and to learn more about his Foundation, please click here.

 Hawaiian born and raised, mellow crooner Jack Johnson grew up near the sea.
 So no wonder he’s a strong supporter of ocean conservation!
 On his last two tours, Johnson donated 100 percent – yes, one hundred percent! – of his profits to charities that support the environment, arts education, and music education.